 The Inner Healing class gives men an opportunity to deal with root issues that drive them to live a self-destructive life style.
 The student learns how to handle deep emotional wounds without medication.
-By ministering to the hurts and wounds in their hearts and dismantling demonic strongholds, they become free so that change and healing can take place in their hearts, allowing them to maintain healthy relationships with the Lord and others around them.
+By ministering to the hurts and wounds in their hearts and dismantling strongholds, they become free so that change and healing can take place in their hearts, allowing them to maintain healthy relationships with the Lord and others around them.
 We recognize that this approach does not change history, but does allow for healing of memories such as childhood abuse or rejection.

 In the previous phases of the program, our students spend most of their time looking at what caused their addiction and addictive life style.
 During this phase, the focus begins to shift when they move into the Discipleship Class.
 They begin focus on the God who created them – instead of who they used to be.
 They also begin to give themselves to serve others, which helps give them hope for their future and a true sense of purpose.

 Graduation is a public ceremony usually held approximately one year after entrance to the program.
 Family and friends are always invited along with the public and community.
 It’s a time to celebration and is alway a joyous occasion.

 Our policy is to allow family visits on a pre-scheduled basis, starting 3 weeks after the student has been admitted to the Village of Hope program.

 Family are requested attend Orientation Class to review the Village of Hope policies.
 Our goal is to promote healthy family visits.
 We are committed to success of both the student and the family.

 Family Visits are every from Sunday 9am – 5pm

 If you are coming early and attending church we welcome you to stay and have lunch with us.
 The first Sunday of every month is a Potluck so you can bring a tasty food dish of your choice to share.
 If you are unable to attend church and only coming for family visits; visiting hours are 1pm – 5pm.
 Please check with staff before bringing any gifts onto the Village of Hope campus.